anybox/anybox.buildbot.odoo/README.txt

 ``buildouts/MANIFEST.cfg``.

-An interesting practice for buildbotting of in-house custom projects is to put this subdirectory itself under verstion control with your preferred VCS, and let the developpers push on it.
+An interesting practice for buildbotting of in-house custom projects is to put this subdirectory itself under version control with your preferred VCS, and let the developpers push on it.

-It is designed not to be to intrusive to buildbot itself, so that buildbot users can tweak their configuration in the normal buildbot way, and even add more builds, possibly not even related to OpenERP.
+It is designed not to be too intrusive to buildbot itself, so that buildbot users can tweak their configuration in the normal buildbot way, and even add more builds, possibly not even related to OpenERP.